askeksa/Rose/README.txt

 Just for the fun of it, and because I enjoy using a thesaurus, all keywords in Rose have four letters.

-A Rose program consists of two parts - a color script and a set of procedures.
+A Rose program starts with an optional size directive, specifying the width and height (respectively) in pixels:

+- size <expression> <expression>

+If the size is not specified, the resolution will be 352x280 (full overscan).

-The color script has the syntax:
+Then comes the color script, which has the syntax:

 - plan <event>*